Psychological Testing Services

 You or your medical doctor may be interested in identifying certain disorders like ADHD, autism spectrum disorder, or your medical doctor may need diagnostic clarity in order to prescribe potential psychotropic medications and to facilitate other treatment recommendations.

-Types of Testing Available (ages 12+):
+Types of Testing Available with Dr. Steele-Wren (ages 12+):

 • ADHD